eZmaxinc/eZmax-SDK-go/docs/EzsignsignerResponseCompoundContact.md

 ### NewEzsignsignerResponseCompoundContact

-`func NewEzsignsignerResponseCompoundContact(sContactFirstname string, sContactLastname string, fkiLanguageID int32, ) *EzsignsignerResponseCompoundContact`
+`func NewEzsignsignerResponseCompoundContact(pkiContactID int32, sContactFirstname string, sContactLastname string, fkiLanguageID int32, ) *EzsignsignerResponseCompoundContact`

 NewEzsignsignerResponseCompoundContact instantiates a new EzsignsignerResponseCompoundContact object This constructor will assign default values to properties that have it defined,